painterdrown/computer-vision/README.md

 # computer-vision

-A collection of my computer vision course homework.
+> A collection of my "Computer Vision" course homework.